 - Nylon/Survival Cord

-Long distance backpacks are usually built with an internal or external supporting frame.
-Its the internal frame and size that sets them apart from normal backpacks that help keep the bag supported while you can load it up with your gear.
+Long-distance backpacks often come with an internal or external supporting frame.
+It’s the internal frame and size that sets them apart from regular backpacks that help keep the bag supported while you can load it up with your gear.

 Plan your tent for the season and the size of your group.
-Tents are often sold as 1,2,3 or 4 season tents, and by the number of people, they sleep.
+Tents come in 1,2,3 or 4 season options, and by the number of people they sleep.
 It’s coming for two people to share a two-person tent and split the load between them to share the burden of the tent.
 Please keep in mind that backpacking tents are usually very cozy sleeping arrangements.
-In the cool of the night, a two-person tent with two people in it will keep you warmer than sleeping in individual one person tents.
+In the cool of the night, a two-person tent with two people in it will keep you warmer than sleeping in individual one-person tents.

 Your emergency supplies should be everything you need to work for the duration of your trip.
-Your pocket knife can serve as utensils, tools, openers, and self-defense.
-A paracord/survival cord bracelet or necklace is great for attaching gear or items while you hike but if you need any cord to tie down, fix or fasten anything.
+Your pocketknife can serve as utensils, tools, openers, and self-defense.
+A paracord/survival cord bracelet or necklace is excellent for attaching gear or items while you hike but if you need any cord to tie down, fix or fasten anything.